Citizen Science at Felix Neck

 We need volunteers to count these crabs as they come onto beaches to spawn during the new and full moons of April, May, and June at high tide.
 Volunteers head to the beach to search for mating pairs, tracks, and nests formed by these ancient marine animals.
 The data collected during these surveys is submitted to the Division of Marine Fisheries, which uses the data to determine best conservation and management practices for horseshoe crabs and the horseshoe crab fishery.

-Our Coastal Waterbird Program is looking for volunteers!
-If you have a few hours a week and want to learn more about shorebirds, become a volunteer shorebird monitor with Mass Audubon at Felix Neck.
-Learn about the seasonal birds that call our beaches home while contributing to one of our important citizen science programs.
+Our Coastal Waterbird Program is looking for volunteer shorebird monitors!
+If you have a few hours a week, you can help us protect and monitor threatened shorebirds such as Piping Plovers, terns, and American Oystercatchers.
+You'll learn about the seasonal birds that call our beaches home while contributing to one of our important citizen science programs.
 Training and equipment are provided.

 Odonates are the group of insects comprised of dragonflies and damselflies.
 These surveys begin at the end of May as odonates begin to emerge, and they are conducted every 2-3 weeks through September.
 Volunteers will have the opportunity to learn more about these incredible insects, identify various local species, and help us collect important data.
 Training and equipment provided.

 Salamander surveys kick off in April and run through October.
 Volunteers conduct surveys every week to every other week, depending on the season.
 With two monitoring sites at the Felix Neck, we are always looking for help!
 Survey times and dates can be flexible to work with your schedule.